12 Best Physician Assistant Schools in Ohio – 2024

 Where do Physician Assistants Work in Ohio?

-The remaining physician assistants in Ohio work as primary care providers in outpatient care clinics (360 or 8 ), as instructors at health care training programs throughout the state (170 or 4 percent) or as providers of in-house care at companies whose employees are at risk for injuries because of the physical nature of the work these employees do (70 or 2 percent.)
+The remaining physician assistants in Ohio work as primary care providers in outpatient care clinics (320 or 10 percent), as instructors at health care training programs throughout the state (100 or 3 percent) or as providers of in-house care at companies whose employees are at risk for injuries because of the physical nature of the work these employees do (40 or 1 percent.)

 What is the Average Salary of a Physician Assistant in Ohio?